benwoody/rSplunk/README.txt

 == INSTALL:

+git clone git@corptpsupport01:ben.woodall/tpsplunk.git

 Once the repo is cloned to your machine:

-gem install splunk/pkg/tpauth-xxx.gem
+gem install tpsplunk/pkg/splunk-xxx.gem

 == Upcoming Features:
+* As of now, receiving tokens is the only function
+* Full search capabilities are on the horizon

-== Contributing to splunk
+== Contributing to tPsplunk

 * Start a feature/bugfix branch.
 * Commit and push until you are happy with your contribution.